velartrill/velartrill.github.io/orig/spirals/sparrowhawk/sparrowhawk.md

 Wren takes a deep, shuddering breath.
 "It's Hope," she mumbled.
 "Hope is -- there was a -- a volcano went off.
 A big one.
 It--"

-In the warm room and under my cozy sweater, I feel an icy chill run down my spine.
+In the warm room and under my cozy garments, I feel an icy chill run down my spine.
 "Oh no."

 "There's smoke and ash everywhere -- nothing's growing.
 The whole planet--"